atmelcorp/proximetry-cloud-agent/documentation/prox_agent.rst

 **Alerts** are used to monitor device health and critical parameters.
 Once a predefined alert threshold is crossed the Agent reports it to the Proximetry Portal.
 Each alert can either be in the CLEAR or in the SET state.
 An example alert can be Low Fuel notification in a car.

 **Configuration parameters** are user-defined settings that controls various aspects of application behavior.
-An example configuration parameter can be “Light Control” allowing to turn on or off a light bulb.
+An example configuration parameter can be "Light Control" allowing to turn on or off a light bulb.
 Supported types of particular information are defined below.

 Statistics:  *bool, int8, int16, int32, uint8, uin16, uin32, float, string*